Adam Wolfe

 Developer: Mad Head Games | Publisher: Mad Head Games | Release Date: 2016 | Genre: Adventure / Casual | Website: Official Website | Purchase: Steam

 Adam Wolfe is a man on a mission to locate his sister, Allie, who disappeared under mysterious circumstances.
-After leaving the police force so he can dedicate more time to finding Allie, Adam makes ends meet by working as a private investigator who specializes in the paranormal.
-Although it is a dangerous line of work that frequently places him in jeopardy, the cases that land on his desk also appears to contain clues to his sister’s disappearance.
+After leaving the police force to dedicate more time to finding Allie, Adam makes ends meet by working as a private investigator specializing in the paranormal.
+Although it is a dangerous line of work that frequently places him in jeopardy, the cases that land on his desk also appear to contain clues to his sister’s disappearance.
 With everything from demons and cults to restless spirits standing in his way, it will not be easy to find Allie, but Adam has no intention of stopping until he does.

 The first thing we noticed about Adam Wolfe is the amount of care and detail lavished on it by the developers, Mad Head Games.
-Although it would be easy to dismiss this title as just another casual hidden object game, there is much more to it.
+Although dismissing this title as just another casual hidden object game would be easy, there is much more to it.
 While it shares the love that the genre seems to have with the supernatural, you won’t simply be spending your time scanning heaps of garbage for obscure items.
-Instead, Adam Wolfe feels more like a point & click adventure, thanks to the setting and characters.
+Instead, Adam Wolfe feels more like a point-and-click adventure, thanks to the setting and characters.
 In fact, anyone who enjoyed the game Gabriel Knight: Sins of The Father should definitely check out Adam Wolfe as they share the same brilliant atmosphere.

-The game is broken up into four episodes, each of which features a self-contained story and some overarching elements that tie it all together.
+The game is divided into four episodes, each featuring a self-contained story and some overarching elements that tie it all together.
 For example, Adam’s first case sees him investigating mysterious fires breaking out all over the city, while the second features a sick girl with a very mysterious disease.
 Although the episodes are linear and can be completed in less than two hours each, they are quite varied and very engaging.
 It did feel like the episodes became shorter towards the end, but the story remained engrossing throughout.

-Most hidden object games are simply a succession of hidden object scenes tied together with flimsy puzzles, but Adam Wolfe loves straying out of this mold.
+Most games in this genre are simply a succession of hidden object scenes tied together with flimsy puzzles, but Adam Wolfe loves straying out of this mold.
 There are puzzles, of course, as well as some very cool mini-games, but they are all relevant to the story, and none of them feel like they were tacked on as padding.
-The game has an interesting cast of characters, and the numerous conversations you have with them have a very visual novel style feel.
+The game has an interesting cast of characters, and your numerous conversations with them have a very visual novel style feel.
 Adam also carries a weapon, and there are a few occasions where you are called upon to use it.
 These scenes feature a simple cross-hair aiming method but definitely make the game feel more action-packed and dynamic.
 Next is the “Intense Focus” button, where Adam must piece together clues to discover what occurred at a crime scene.
 Last up is the ability to take a peek into the past using a unique watch Adam receives at the start of the game.
-For the rest, there are plenty of items scattered around, which you must collect, combine or use in order to progress.
+For the rest, plenty of items are scattered around, which you must collect, combine, or use to progress.
 You can’t lose or misuse things, and their purpose is usually self-evident, so don’t expect to be stuck for too long while playing.
-If you find yourself struggling with anything, the game also features “Hint” and “Skip” buttons to help you out.
+If you struggle with anything, the game also features “Hint” and “Skip” buttons to help you out.
 The game also features four difficulty settings, three of which are preset and one that can be customized to ensure it caters to players of all skill levels.

-The hidden object game genre is pretty crowded, but it is usually just the more prominent names that get any kind of attention these days.
+The hidden object game genre is pretty crowded, so it is usually just the more prominent names that get any attention.
 However, it would be a mistake to overlook Adam Wolfe as it genuinely feels like a breath of fresh air for a genre.
 It is by no means perfect, and the story isn’t immune from many cliches that regularly crop up in hidden object games, but that doesn’t prevent it from being very entertaining.
 Even if you are not a fan of the hidden object game genre, Adam Wolfe is packed with so many additional elements that we still wholeheartedly recommend checking it out.
-The first season of the game consists of four episodes, and while you can buy episode 1 on its own before committing to the rest, we recommend springing for the whole season as once you are hooked, you’ll definitely want more.
+The game’s first season consists of four episodes, and while you can buy episode 1 on its own before committing to the rest, we recommend springing for the whole season, as once you are hooked, you’ll definitely want more.

 System Requirements